How In Fact Shaped I.F. Stone and Independent Journalism

 Conclusion

 In Fact played a significant role in shaping I.F.
 Stone’s journalistic style and mission.
 Through bold reporting and independent thinking, Seldes provided a model for how a single voice can challenge powerful systems.
-Stone carried that legacy forward, inspiring future generations to pursue journalism grounded in integrity, transparency, and courage.
+Stone carried that legacy of independent journalism forward, inspiring future generations to pursue reporting grounded in integrity, transparency, and courage.